kamahen/pykythe/README.md

 [Pytype](https://github.com/google/pytype) has an experimental indexer, which runs at least 10x slower and crashes on some inputs.
+(Pykythe does about 100-200 files per minute on a 4 CPU workstation and can process the entire Python3 library without crashing.)
-It also requires a system such as [Bazel](https://bazel.build), with associated BUILD files, to run in parallel.
+Pytype also requires a system such as [Bazel](https://bazel.build) with associated BUILD files, or ninja, to run in parallel.

 ## Installation